11.00am Holy Communion (all ages welcome)

 A congregation gathers together here for worship and Holy Communion each Sunday at 11am and this is open to everyone who would like to drop in.

 Good provision is made for children.
-Most Sundays there is a Junior Church with varied activities that are appropriate for school aged children and teenagers.
+There are activities and toys for children in their own space at the back of the church.
 On the first Sunday of each month young and old stay together for the whole of the service and it is designed with all ages in mind.
 Babies and toddlers are normally encouraged to stay with their parents at all times and the adult congregation is used to the noise and movement that this always involves.
 Toys are provided at the back of the church.

 It is easy to come to St Chad’s quite annonymously.
 Indeed many people like to come and go without any fuss.
 The clergy and many regular members of the congregation are always keen to be introduced to visitors and new comers.
 If you want to drop in it can help if you make a point of saying hello.